-The standing seam metal roof is a commonly used roofing system for residential homes, commercial establishments and in industrial properties.
-The name of roofing originates from the seam that forms when you lay the sheet metal panels side by side.
+The standing seam metal roof is a commonly used roofing system for residential homes, commercial establishments, and industrial properties.
+The name of this metal roofing originates from the seam that forms when you lay the sheet metal panels side by side.
 The panels are then joined together at the seam by different methods.

 Methods of Fastening In Standing Seam Metal Roof